 ttf-mscorefonts-installer package and install it.

-Now, open LibreOffice and see how it is integrated to Plasma 5 desktop and whether the Microsoft fonts are installed.
+Now, open LibreOffice and see how it is integrated into Plasma 5 desktop and whether the Microsoft fonts are installed.

 If you write many documents, this is the most important thing do after installing KDE Neon.